 - Sugar: Regular granulated sugar is my go-to here to magnify the sweetness of the orange.

-- Ground cardamom: One of the more pungent spices in Mediterranean cooking, cardamom is a fairly warm spice with subtle lemony undertones that pair beautifully with orange, chocolate cake, and beyond!
+- Ground cardamom: Cardamom is a fairly warm spice with subtle lemony undertones that pair beautifully with orange.

-- Milk: Use whole milk or a plant-based alternative to combine the ingredients and create a smooth batter.
+- Milk: Use whole milk or a plant-based alternative to create a smooth batter.

-- Confectioner’s sugar: Also called powdered sugar, this is technically optional but highly recommended for sprinkling on top to add a little extra sweetness and create a picture-worthy presentation.
+- Confectioner’s sugar: Also called powdered sugar, this is optional but will make the cake extra pretty.

-- Using any olive oil in place of butter reduces the amount of saturated fat found in the recipe.
-It replaces that fat with heart-healthy monounsaturated fat which can improve cholesterol among other benefits listed here.
+- Reduces the amount of saturated fat.
+It replaces that fat with heart-healthy monounsaturated fat.
+This can improve cholesterol, among other benefits listed here.

-- High-quality extra virgin olive oil adds a rich, slightly fruity flavor to this recipe without being overbearing.
+- Adds a more complex flavor.
+High-quality extra virgin olive oil adds a rich, slightly fruity flavor to this recipe without being overbearing.

 What to Serve with Orange Olive Oil Cake